Hospitality Management

 HOSP 3000 Wines of the World (4 Credits)

-A survey course of the wines of the world, including old and new world wines; still, sparkling, dessert and fortified wines; viticulture and viniculture.
+A survey course of the wines of the world, including old and new world wines; still, sparkling, dessert, and fortified wines; viticulture and viniculture.
 Prerequisite: must be at least 21 years of age.
 Non-HPM majors only.
+There is no waitlist option for this course.

 This course is the springboard for seniors to transition from a student mindset to that of a professional.
 It enables personal exploration, values clarification, and the narrowing in on an initial career focus.
 Hearing from and networking with senior executives from various segments of the hospitality industry who provide students with their insights about competition and challenges within the industry motivate the introspection described above.